-With the economy coming closer to a collapse, REO clean-out businesses are increasing.
+With an unstable economy REO clean-out businesses are increasing.
 REO is an abbreviation for Real Estate Owned.
-This is usually real estate that has been foreclosed on by banks and mortgage companies.
-An REO clean-out business is the business of cleaning and removing former owners property from the bank/mortgage company owned property, whether commercial or residential.
+This is real estate that has been foreclosed by banks and mortgage companies.
+An REO clean-out is the business of cleaning and removing former owners property from the foreclosed property.

 What Services Does An REO Clean-Out Offer?

 An REO clean-out business can do a variety of tasks.
 Real estate brokers want a company that is reliable with a fast turn-around.
 The three most important services that are required from REO clean-out companies.

 - Remove any excess trash, junk or debris in the house.

 - Deep clean the inside of the house or commercial building and on the property.

 - Change the locks of the property.

 Any important-looking paper documents are kept until the end of the job, in case the previous homeowner comes back looking for the documents.

 - minor repairs